 Innovation and Digital Strand | Panel Discussion

 Chaired by Queen’s Pro Vice-Chancellor for Research and Enterprise Professor Emma Flynn, a panel of business leaders and academics pooled together their collective knowledge of Belfast Region City Deal and the Innovation and Digital Strands to ‘de-mystify’ the deal and explore the details and the opportunities it will create for Belfast and the surrounding regions.
 The event was streamed live on Queen’s University’s webpage.
 The discussion included areas of expertise for our panelists and also provided an opportunity for the online audience to submit questions throughout the event.Click here to watch again

-In this lecture hosted by the Chief Executives' Club at Queen's, Michael Dowling will reflect on his experience of leading New York State's largest healthcare provider and private employer Northwell Health, through the COVID-19 pandemic.Click here to watch again
+In this lecture hosted by the Chief Executives' Club at Queen's, Michael Dowling reflected on his experience of leading New York State's largest healthcare provider and private employer Northwell Health, through the COVID-19 pandemic.Click here to watch again

 Thursday 4 February at 1.00pm